maxpoletaev/kivi/README.md

 ---

-The key target of the project is to help me and others to get more hands-on experience with databases, distributed systems and the way they work under the hood.
+The goal of this project is to help me and others to get more hands-on experience with databases, distributed systems and the way they work under the hood.
+Although the project is still in its early stages, it is already possible to run a fully functional cluster of nodes and perform basic operations such as get, put, and delete.
+More documentation, explanations and code walkthroughs are to come.

 Kivi falls into the category of Dynamo-style databases (such as Cassandra, and Riak), which are distributed databases that are designed to be highly available